boom-army/docs/alpha.md

 TLDR; - Head over to [my.sosol.app](http://my.sosol.app) and you'll be able to login using the wallet specified when you registered.

+**NB**

-**NB - you'll need $SOL on test-net to pay the tiny network transaction fees.** You can get [as much as you need for free here](https://solfaucet.com).
+- You'll need "test-net $SOL" to pay the tiny network transaction fees.
+You can get [as much as you need for free here](https://solfaucet.com).
+- If you don't have $SSL tokens you will be able to post still, but you won't be able to interact or get reactions on your posts.

 ## What to expect